JohnL3/selflearningtictactoe/README.md

 + Would Really like to see if I can have two versions play against each other and learn as they go along.
 Bonus as this could speed up the learning process, And also I have a feeling learning results could be different to if I taught them.
 + A total redesign of the whole webpage ... as this was just thrown to-gether as i thought of things that would help me visualize what was happening as I working away at this.

+### Changes since Initial commit
+1 Worked on and improved the learning code section
+2 Added another input box for (comp) P2 3rd move ... this makes checking for bad moves here quicker as before I would have to wait on a random function to choose a move which i can now force tic tac toe to pick.